 We have indeed been doing more work on this, but we laid out in our manifesto—the hon.
 Gentleman’s party did not—what our future plans for social care funding were.
 We said what the three options for funding social care were and that it would either be one of those three options, or perhaps a combination of all three—I think that the party that is being left behind here is his.

-The impact of social care cuts means that less care is now available for older and younger adults like.
+The impact of social care cuts means that less care is now available for older and younger adults alike.
 Four hundred thousand fewer older people got publicly funded care in 2015 than in 2010, and 1.4 million older people now have unmet social care needs.
 Put simply, that is over 1 million people who are not getting help with washing, dressing, going to the toilet, making meals or taking medication.

 The hon.
 Lady mentions the plans in the Labour party’s manifesto, but since then the Health Committee and the Communities and Local Government Committee have produced a joint report on the future funding of adult social care that unanimously recommends adoption of the German-style social insurance system.
 Will Labour consider those recommendations?
 Is she minded to support that cross-party recommendation?